shivaraj-bh/TapVerse/README.md

 2) Run npm start from the command line
 3) To run the app, open ViroMedia testbed app and enter your laptop's Local IP under the testbed section.

+#INFO
+1) After linking react-native firebase google sign in option viro media testbed does not work, alternative is to either generate bundle using the command below and run using android studio or react-native run-android

 # commands
 To generate the index bundle file to run the app on android studio
 1) react-native bundle --platform android --dev false --entry-file index.js --bundle-output android/app/src/main/assets/index.android.bundle --assets-dest android/app/src/main/res

 # TODO:
-1) Make a scorecard and set score as a state variable for scorecard
+[done]1) Make a scorecard and set score as a state variable for scorecard
 2) Replace the multiple viro sounds that you are adding with each object with just one speaker, to make the app more efficient
-3) Remove drawable and raw folder from android/app/src/main/res
-4) Change App.js code for sign in page after checking the bookmark from your chrome
+3) Remove drawable and raw folder from android/app/src/main/res [done]4) Change App.js code for sign in page after checking the bookmark from your chrome
+5) Add a exit button in the game screen
+6) Add log out button in the main menu and also add a user name in top right corner or somewhere
+7) Check if you change the VR part of the game and generate the bundle will the edit be shown in the app without using ./setup-ide.sh android command (cause this command will fuck up the entire android build at this point)